 Learn how to make soft and tender Coffee Cake.
-This beautiful cinnamon cake has a tasty cinnamon crumble and is delicious served with a fresh cup of coffee.
+This beautiful New York-style cinnamon cake has a tasty cinnamon crumble and is delicious served with a fresh cup of coffee.

 Introducing your new fave cake! 💕